r00dY/ai-design-benchmark/README.md

 **I think it's a perfect use case for large transformer models.** If a large model was pre-trained with a huge amount of good designs (without any labeling) it would understand the rules about those designs in the same way designers do by watching hundreds of inspirations a day.
 And it's gonna be a game changer.

 The experiments in this repo show that GPT4-V is not there yet.
 My feeling is that it wasn't pre-trained on enough designs.
-But it's gonna be, it's just a matter of time.

 # All examples